 Be sure to water early in the morning or evening (once a day) at least three times a week,

 there will be no need for regular watering during the raining season except where the rain does not fall for a while.

-Harvesting can begin 3 to 4 months after planting, and is finally due for complete harvest in the 6th-7th month after planting.
+Harvesting can begin 3 to 4 months after planting.

-The tuber in the later is usually bigger.
+The tuber in the latter is usually bigger.

 If well taken care of as soon as the crop is ready the green leaves begin to dry up that’s a sign,

-Harvesting happen by digging deep carefully into the soil and putting out the plants.
+Harvesting happens by digging deep carefully into the soil and putting out the plants.

 you will find it in a cluster of tubers.